discordjs/discord-api-types/README.md

 - There may be types exported that are identical for all versions.
 These will be exported as is and can be found in the `globals` file.
 They will still be prefixed accordingly as described above.

-**Warning**: This package documents just KNOWN (and documented) properties.
-Anything that isn't documented will NOT be added to this package (unless said properties are in an open Pull Request to Discord's [API Documentation repository](https://github.com/discord/discord-api-docs) or known through other means _and have received the green light to be used_).
-For clarification's sake, this means that properties that are only known through the process of data mining and have not yet been confirmed in a way as described will **NOT** be included.
+**A note about how types are documented**: This package will add types only for known and documented properties that are present in Discord's [API Documentation repository](https://github.com/discord/discord-api-docs), that are mentioned in an open pull request, or known through other means _and have received the green light to be used_.
+Anything else will not be documented (for example client only types).

+With that aside, we may allow certain types that are not documented in the [API Documentation repository](https://github.com/discord/discord-api-docs) on a case by case basis.
+They will be documented with an `@unstable` tag and are not subject with the same versioning rules.